stiiifff/pallet-product-tracking/README.md

 - `owner` as the Substrate Account representing the person (or function within an organization) responsible for the shipping process of the given shipment.
 - `products` which is a series of product IDs associated with the given shipment.

-### Record a shipping event
+### Tracking a shipment

-When a shipment has been registered, the related shipping events can be recorded on-chain by sending a `productTracking.recordEvent` extrinsic with an `event` argument, a data structure containing information about a shipping event for a given shipment:
+When a shipment has been registered, shippting events occuring during the shipment's lifecycle can be recorded on-chain by sending a `productTracking.trackShipment` extrinsic with the following argmuments:
-- `id` the event ID, an arbitrary numeric or alpha-numeric code that uniquely identifies the event (e.g. GUID).
-- `event_type` as the type of shipping event to be recorded: `ShipmentPickup`, `ShipmentDelivery` or `SensorReading`.
-- `shipment_id` is the Shipment ID which identifies which shipment the given event is related to.
+- `id` is the Shipment ID which identifies which shipment is being tracked.
+- `operation` as the business operation that took place during the shipping process: `Pickup`, `Scan` or `Deliver`.
+- `timestamp` as time (represented as UNIX time) at which the event was captured by an external system or sensor.
 - `location` is an optional `ReadPoint` which contains the geographic position (`latitude` and `longitude`) where the event was captured.
-- `readings` which is a series of `Reading` that represent data captured by various sensors (humidity, Temperature, vibration, etc).
+- `readings` which is an optional series of `Reading` that represent data captured by various sensors (humidity, Temperature, vibration, etc).
 A `Reading` includes a `device_id` (unique idenfitier of the device), a `reading_type` (type of sensor / measurement, see `ReadingType` enum), a `timestamp` (time at which the reading was recorded), and a `value` as the actual measurement recorded by the sensor.
-- `timestamp` as time (represented as UNIX time) at which the event was captured by an external system or sensor.

 ## Dependencies